-7. Content of Learning
+7. Content of learning

-7.1 Capabilities in Practice
+7.1 Capabilities in practice

-Capabilities in Practice (CiPs) describe the professional tasks or work within the scope of Histopathology.
-CiPs are based on the format of entrustable professional activities which are methods of using the professional judgement of appropriately trained, expert assessors as a key aspect of the validity of assessment and a defensible way of forming global judgements of professional performance.
+CiPs describe the professional tasks or work within the scope of histopathology.
+CiPs are based on the format of entrustable professional activities, which are methods of using the professional judgement of appropriately trained, expert assessors as a key aspect of the validity of assessment and a defensible way of forming global judgements of professional performance.

 Each CiP has a set of descriptors associated with that activity or task.
-Descriptors are intended to help trainees and trainers recognise the minimum level of knowledge, skills and attitudes which should be demonstrated by Histopathologists.
+Descriptors are intended to help trainees and trainers recognise the minimum level of knowledge, skills and attitudes which should be demonstrated by histopathologists.
 Trainees may use these capabilities to provide evidence of how their performance meets or exceeds the minimum expected level of performance for their year of training.